neoclide/coc-tsserver/Readme.md

 Almost the same as VSCode.

-- Supports javascript & typescript and jsx/tsx.
+- Supports javascript & typescript and jsx/tsx (make sure the buffer filetype is typescriptreact or javascriptreact).
 - Installs typings automatically.
 - Commands to work with tsserver, including:
   - `tsserver.reloadProjects`